jaikamat/resume/resume.md

 Full Stack Developer | _September 2019 - Current_ | _Portland, OR_

 - Created a custom inventory management solution built with React, MongoDB, Google Cloud Functions, and Node/Express to track and sell a vast assortment of collectible merchandise across two physical store locations, transacting over $345,000 to date
-- Designed a cohesive UI/UX for both customers as well as common employee workflows, using Semantic UI and Material UI
+- Designed a cohesive UI/UX for both customers as well as common employee workflows, using Formik for form state management, and Semantic UI and Material UI for presentation
 - Integrated with LightSpeed's point-of-sale API for sales-creation between the inventory system of record and the pre-existing sales system
 - Wrote Node.js scripts to sanitize and validate a large custom data migration (more than 25,000 records) from an external inventory system to MongoDB Atlas
 - Secured admin authentication by using stateless JWT's against protected resources, while exposing limited inventory views to customers